NevilleAdrian/GovCheck/README.md

-Run Npm install in clientapp to install node modules You will need to have dotnet server configured
+1.Run Npm install in clientapp to install node modules 2.You will need to have dotnet server configured
-Run the command dotnet run to run server locally
+3.Run the command dotnet run to run server locally